-Brian Edwards-Tiekert was the host and producer of KPFA’s hour long news and public affairs program, Upfront.
-He joins us on this episode of the podcast to talk about how he approaches the work of making public service, community radio.
+Brian Edwards-Tiekert has been hosting and producing KPFA’s hour long news and public affairs program, “Upfront.”
+He joins us on this episode of the podcast to talk about his approach to the work of making public service, community radio with a local and international focus.

 - Upfront episodes page on KPFA